dragon-panic/gaia-tectonics/README.md

 - **Educational tools** for plate tectonics
 - **Research** in spherical geometry and spatial algorithms

-For terrain generation (heightmaps, elevation), consider building on top of this library or using a companion crate like `tectonics-terrain`.
+For terrain generation (heightmaps, elevation), consider building on top of this library or using a companion crate like `gaia-terrain`.

 ## Design Principles